Bunjevci: Demographics

+Ethnicity status dispute

-Disputes about the ethnic and national status of the Bunjevci trace back to the nationalist wave in the 19th century in Austria-Hungary and, their "national status" remained ambiguous since, as the debate revived by the Breakup of Yugoslavia in the 1990s.
-The Bunjevac question entails also political obstacles concerning language politics, particular about Bunjevac dialect, that may polarize domestic politics in Serbia and inhibit regional cooperation particular between Croatia and Serbia.
+Disputes about the ethnic status of the Bunjevci trace back to the ethno-nationalistic surge in the 19th century in Austria-Hungary and, their "ethnical status" remained ambiguous since, as the debate revived by the breakup of Yugoslavia in the 1990s.
+The Bunjevac question entails also political obstacles concerning language politics, particular about Bunjevac dialect, that may polarize domestic politics in Serbia and inhibit regional cooperation, particularly between Croatia and Serbia.